wernerd/GoRTP/README.md

 multi-cast it could be added at the transport level.

 RTCP reporting works without support from application.
-The stack reports RTCP packets and if the stack created new input streams and an application may connect to the control channel to receive the RTCP events.
-Just have a look into the example program.
+The stack reports RTCP packets and if the stack created new input streams an application may connect to the control channel to receive the RTCP events.
+Just have a look to the example program.
 The RTCP fields in the stream structures are accessible - however, to use them you may need to have some know-how of the RTCP definitions and reporting.